 Valerian root and hops

-At least one study showed valerian root and hops to be better than placebo at reducing sleep disturbances and other menopause symptoms when taken together.
+At least showed valerian root and hops to be better than placebo at reducing sleep disturbances and other menopause symptoms when taken together.

 Evening primrose oil